Certificate of Excellence in College Teaching

 Students who can demonstrate that they have met and exceeded these standards are eligible for the Certificate of Teaching Excellence.
 Candidates who earn the Certificate of Excellence will have that noted on their official University transcript.

 Students wishing to apply for the Certificate of Excellence in College Teaching must submit a minimum of two recommendations—one from their department chair and one from their mentor.
 In addition, students must submit a digital teaching portfolio that includes the following documentation:

-- Evidence of a grade of A or Satisfactory in a three-hour course on teaching and learning in higher education OR appropriate alternative training to be accepted by the CIE on a case by case basis, along with related experiences that incorporate the elements above.
+- Evidence of a grade of A or Satisfactory in a three-hour course on teaching and learning in higher education OR appropriate alternative training to be accepted by the CETL on a case by case basis, along with related experiences that incorporate the elements above.

 - A statement of the candidate’s philosophy of teaching and learning.